jaelyncuellar/IOS101-prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:
+Brainstorming an idea for a website focused on social impact for good.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright 2024 Jaelyn Cuellar

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.